ChristopherAnaya/Breakout/RequirmentSpecifications.md

  **Cross-Platform Compatibility**

- The games will work on pc and mobile because it only uses tap/click controls.
+ The games will work on pc only due to its wide format.

 ## Design Requirements
  **Graphics and Visuals**